torbsto/kafka-salsa/README.md

 ### Ranking Analysis
 Next, we look at qualitative differences in the recommendations.
 Three of our engines store the entire bipartite graph, while the sampling approach keeps a maximum of 5000 interactions per tweet or user.
 The difference in graph structures can impact the returned recommendations.

 We evaluate the recommendations using two metrics: The Average Set Overlap, or the percentage of common elements between the top ten recommendations without respecting their order.
-And secondly, we calculate the Rank-Biased Overlap **TODO[]** between the top ten recommendations to evaluate differences in the result rankings.
+And secondly, we calculate the Rank-Biased Overlap [12] between the top ten recommendations to evaluate differences in the result rankings.

 One difficulty in evaluating a random-walk based recommender engine is their non-deterministic nature.
 Results can generally differ between random walks, meaning two engines operating on the same graph can return different recommendations, and even the same engine can return different results for two consecutive requests for the same user.

-Figure **XX** compares the percentage of common recommendations between the four approaches.
+Figure 5 compares the percentage of common recommendations between the four approaches.

+#### Figure 5: Percentage of common recommendations between approaches (Average Set Overlap)
 ![overlap](https://user-images.githubusercontent.com/9155371/64848975-b3742700-d612-11e9-902b-278a9242789f.png)

 We can see that the simple, segmented, and range-key approach have 71% common recommendations.
 We attribute the remaining 29% to randomness in the walks since all three engines share the same data.
 Only 20% of the sampling recommendations appear in the results of the other engines.
 Meaning only two out of ten recommendations are similar.
 This 51% difference is a significant difference in quality.

 Next, we inspect the order of the returned results by looking at the Rank-Biased Overlap of the different approaches.
 The RBO  compares two lists by looking at the Set Overlap at each rank.
 The resulting overlaps are weighted by their position in the list so that differences in the top ranks are more penalized than differences at the bottom.
 The resulting value is between 0 and 1.0, with 1.0 denoting two equal rankings and 0 denoting two rankings that have no elements in common.

-Figure **XX** displays the Rank-Biased Overlap between the four approaches.
+Figure 6 displays the Rank-Biased Overlap between the four approaches.

+#### Figure 6: Rank-Biased Overlap between approaches
 ![rank-biased](https://user-images.githubusercontent.com/9155371/64848976-b3742700-d612-11e9-83d0-8354e472952f.png)

 The results are quite similar to the comparison without respecting order.
 Simple, segmented, and range-key approaches compare to each other at around  0.67, while the sampling approach has a RBO of 0.19.

 Both evaluation metrics reveal a significant qualitative difference between the sampling approach and the other three approaches.
 One potential explanation is that the buffer size of 5000 might not be appropriate for our dataset as it might lead to the removal of important connecting edges to certain cliques in our graph.
 Evaluating different buffer sizes on the dataset is left to future work.

+Concluding, our evaluation shows that the simple implementation has comparable read speeds to the segmented (GraphJet) engine.
+One major drawback of the simple approach is that it retains all nodes of the graph and is not pruned over time, meaning it would reach its memory capacity in a streaming production setting.
+Our sampling approach addresses this problem by sampling the graph, but the approach sacrifices recommendation quality and needs to be tuned to specific datasets.
+The range-key implementation should be advantageous for inserting new edges into the graph, but shows to be very slow for read access.
+The overall best performing storage layer is our custom state store implementation of the GraphJet storage engine.

 ### Limitations
 It is to be noted that we did not have the time to evaluate all aspects of our implementations.
 The main limitations are memory usage and graph insert speed.
 Therefore, the main theoretical benefits of the sampling approach (reduced memory footprint) and the segmented approach (faster inserts) were not evaluated and we cannot report results in those domains.

 ## 10. Conclusion & Future Work
 We present Kafka Salsa a real-time, graph-based recommender system, an adoption of Twitter GraphJet on KafkaStreams.
 The implementation allows different graph storage layers to be plugged in.
 We publish and evaluate four different storage layers based on Kafka State Store patterns and Twitters original GraphJet architecture.
 Our work reveals that a straight-forward implementation of a simplified GraphJet architecture with Kafka State Stores can achieve comparable read performance to the GraphJet's custom graph storage.
 We publish our entire code for the recommender system, the storage layers, the dataset, our evaluation, and our deployment on Kubernetes.

 Future work might include comprehensive evaluations of memory usage and graph insert speeds as well as an adoption of the reservoir sampling buffer size.
 Pinterest Pixie's early random walk termination could also be a great extension to increase recommendation performance.